Home 9 CFS 9 Complaints Process

 Can Help With:

 I can assist you with navigating services throughout the province.
 I can provide advocacy in situations where your needs and voices should be met.
-Help with applications, getting ID, housing, referrals to services and resources, mental health, and substance use system navigation, and understanding government systems work.
+Help with applications, getting ID, assistance with navigating housing resources, referrals to services and resources, mental health, and substance use system navigation, and understanding government systems work.